 Fremont's favorite women's boutique sets the standard for fashionable festivities with of-the-moment drops from brands like House of Sunny, racks of Stutterheim raincoats, and gifty items (candles, jewelry, silly socks) aplenty.

 If you haven't visited this local empire of gift stores since you bought that pair of mustache socks in 2010, now is the time: Fireworks stocks everything from the cute to the cute-and-kitschy, like this encouraging back-to-work nameplate ($28).

 Some people only give and get practical gifts: fountain pens, sweaters, the dreaded-but-appreciated annual pack of socks.
 You’re here to throw a wrench in the works.
 That fancy-looking pen?
 Actually part laser.
-That Christmas sweater?
-Look close: It says “Merry Krampus.”
-Even the socks here drop their dull gift stereotype with depictions of a bundled-up Bigfoot or the Wallingford shop’s signature rubber chicken.
+That candle you're about to light?
+Pickle-scented.
+Even the socks here drop their dull gift stereotype with depictions of a bundled-up Bigfoot or the Wallingford shop’s signature rubber chicken ($8).

 Keep it in the neighborhood, West Seattle.
-Alair, home to exclusive PNW tees, soap for morning people ($11), and even the cocktail napkins ($8) you forgot to grab for the party, is just the sort of packed-to-the-brim gift shop you need for a one-and-done trip.
+Alair, home to exclusive PNW tees, soap for introverts ($11), and even the cocktail napkins ($9) you forgot to grab for the party, is just the sort of packed-to-the-brim gift shop you need for a one-and-done trip.

 Doll Parts duo Alyssa Kaliszewski and Becky Bacsik take pride in carrying a fun selection of throwback decor, handmade accessories, and clothing that caters to a variety of gender expressions and sizes frequently lacking on vintage racks (or, let’s be honest, racks in general).